CTW121/Big-Data-Management/README.md

 # Big-Data-Management
-Bid Data Management Project using SQL and PySpark
+Big Data Management Project using SQL and PySpark